MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 The third option with BuildKit allows you to pass secret information to be used in the *Dockerfile* for building docker images in a safe way that won't end up stored in the final image.

-The fourth option of passing in environment variables with the Docker run command means the Docker image doesn't contain the variables but the variables are still visible inspecting the container instance (for example, with [docker container inspect][51]).
+The fourth option of passing in environment variables with the Docker run command means the Docker image doesn't contain the variables.
+However, the variables are still visible inspecting the container instance (for example, with [docker container inspect][51]).
 This option may be acceptable when access to the container instance is controlled or in testing or dev scenarios.

 Here's an example of passing environment variables using the Docker CLI run command and using the `--env` argument.